-Comments: FCC stated it will continue to use its existing strategy to obtain data necessary to ensure that core values remain intact through the tech transitions with present resource commitment levels.
+Comments: As of September 2018, FCC reiterated that it will continue to use its existing strategy to obtain data necessary to ensure that core values remain intact through the tech transitions with present resource commitment levels.
 FCC plans to dedicate resources toward upgrading FCC systems and software to better use "big-data" capabilities.

 Recommendation: To strengthen FCC's data collection efforts, the Chairman of FCC should develop a strategy to gather additional information on the IP transition to assess the transition's potential effects on public safety and consumers.